lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2024-10-17-Church_Rosser.md

 then they can be made identical using reductions alone.
 More formally, if $M=N$ then $M\redd L$ and $N\redd L$ for some $L$.

-I am not going to try to prove it here.
-(I cited a paper by Rosser last time.)
+If you really want the gory details of the proof, see the paper by Rosser that I cited last time.
-Many early proofs were wrong, tripping up over clashes in bound variables.
+Many early proofs were wrong, tripping up over Substitution and free/bound variable clashes.
-But let's look at some of the consequences.
+Let's first look at some of the consequences.
+* If $M=N$ and $N$ is in normal form, then $M\redd N$: reductions alone are enough to reach that normal form.
+* If $M$ and $N$ are distinct terms in normal form, then $M\not=N$.
+For example, $\lambda xy.x\not=\lambda xy.y$.

+The latter point above (which ignores bound variable renaming, incidentally) implies the consistency of the λ-calculus and gives us a simple way to recognise that two final values are distinct.